- Bachelor's Degree Completion

 4 years part-time

-The Regis Doctor of Education (EdD) program, a member of the Carnegie Project of Educational Doctorate (CPED) consortium, is designed for professionals in higher education and other educational institutions.
+The Regis Doctor of Education (EdD) program, a member of the Carnegie Project on the Educational Doctorate (CPED) consortium, is designed for professionals in higher education and other educational institutions.
 The EdD program prepares scholar practitioners with effective leadership skills to address the continuously changing landscape of higher education and design innovative strategies to respond to both challenges and opportunities in education.

 The EdD in Higher Education Leadership prepares you to analyze education systems, formulate strategies, and communicate effectively to inspire a shared vision and commitment to high student achievement in a diverse academic environment.

-The cohort model courses are offered in a hybrid format; meeting on-campus six to eight Saturdays, as well as online per semester and online throughout the semester.
+The cohort model courses are offered in a hybrid format; meeting on-campus four to six Saturdays, as well as online per semester and online throughout the semester.

 The capstone project allows you to explore in-depth a critical issue in higher education and share your work with the higher education community.